“As the air to a bird or the sea to a fish, so is the Internet to the ads” – William Blake if he lived in 2024.

 Video Ad Placements

 The number of video viewers rises every year.
 In 2022, video ad spending accounted for 30% of total display ad spend.
-In 2023, 91% of businesses use video as a marketing tool.
+In 2023, 91% of businesses use programmatic video advertising.

 High engagement (for obvious reasons) and multiple formats are the reasons why both publishers and advertisers have a crush on video advertising.
-Yeah, the chance of campaign failure grows dramatically with improper placement and timing, but the benefits are worth it.
+Yeah, the chance of campaign failure grows dramatically with improper placement and timing, but the benefits simply dominate different types of digital ads .

 On the tech side, things are slightly different from banner advertising.
 Regular video ads are served with the help of a VAST tag – a modification of a regular ad tag that calls an ad server to deliver videos seamlessly.
 Video Ad Serving Templates tags differ depending on the marketer's needs, but generally, they consist of:

-As for the types, there are two main categories of video ads: in-stream and outstream.
+As for the digital ad types, there are two main categories of video ads: in-stream and outstream.
 The second is relatively fresh, so there's still some confusion about which ad belongs to which category.

 Every other video ad that lives outside the main video player is considered an outstream video ad.
 Which one is less obtrusive, and which one gains more conversions?
 Well, we've already discussed that in our outstream video ad guide.

 What is the most effective video ad placement?
 Outstream ads are easier to implement, don't require a dedicated player, and can be skipped and customized.
-On the other hand, they are not intended to be on the site, so pubs can't list such ad units on SSP platforms, plus poorly written templates can ruin the user experience.
+On the other hand, these ad placements are not intended to be on the site, so pubs can't list such ad units on SSP platforms; plus, poorly written templates can ruin the user experience.

 In-stream ads are unskippable (at least to a certain point) and require an HTML5 video player.
 At least, due to their predictability, the user knows when to expect those and is more likely to watch them till the end + they are CTV & OTV compatible.